Mary McAleese: Presidential appointees

-Post-presidency
+Post-presidency (since 2011)

 Voluntary return of presidential allowance

-In May 2012, the Irish Times reported that she had voluntarily returned more than €500,000 in unused Presidential Allowance funds, accrued over the 14 years of her term of office as well as gifting the overwhelming majority of the gifts received during her term to the state and Gaisce.
+In May 2012, The Irish Times reported that she had voluntarily returned more than €500,000 in unused Presidential Allowance funds, accrued over the 14 years of her term of office as well as gifting the overwhelming majority of the gifts received during her term to the state and Gaisce.

 Tipperary Peace Prize

 Mary McAleese along with her husband Martin were awarded the Tipperary Peace Prize in January 2012.

 Canon law studies

-McAleese was awarded a doctorate in Canon Law in 2018 (JCD) at Rome's Pontifical Gregorian University.
-In 2013, she said that she obtained a master's degree and licentiate in canon law and her interest grew because of her concern about what has been happening in the Church – the sexual abuse scandal, among other things.
+In 2018, McAleese was awarded a doctorate in canon law (JCD) from Pontifical Gregorian University.
+She had previously said that she obtained a master's degree and licentiate in canon law and her interest grew because of her concern about what has been happening in the Church – the sexual abuse scandal, among other things.
 When McAleese looked at the scandal, she said "I was struck by what investigators said about canon law and canon lawyers.
 It was a scathing indictment: In not one single incidence of sexual abuse had canon law been able to do anything on the victim's side, nothing useful or helpful."